What is the kippah?

 Cultural significance of the kippah

-Women and Kippah
+Women and kippah

-While traditionally men wear kippot, in some modern and progressive Jewish communities women also wear kippot as a symbol of equality and religious expression.
+While traditionally men wear kippot, in some modern and progressive Jewish communities, women also wear kippot as a symbol of equality and religious expression.
 This practice varies greatly between different denominations and communities.

 Secular and political contexts

 In addition to its religious and cultural significance, the kippah has also been used in various secular and political contexts.
-It has been worn as a symbol of Jewish pride and identity, but also to make political statements or to draw attention to issues affecting the Jewish community.
+It has been worn as a symbol of Jewish pride and identity, but also to make political statements or draw attention to issues affecting the Jewish community.

-Overall, the kippah is a multifaceted symbol with deep religious, cultural and social significance within Judaism, reflecting both individual and communal identity and values.
+Overall, the kippah is a multifaceted symbol with deep religious, cultural, and social significance within Judaism, reflecting both individual and communal identity and values.

 PS: how do you keep the kippah on your head?